These exotic "black pearls" are the stuff of legend.

 With the hope that the oyster will produce a round pearl.

-The bead DOES increase the chance of a round pearl, but mother nature is still in charge of this operation.
+The bead DOES increase the chance of a creating a round Tahitian pearl, but mother nature is still in charge of this operation.

 And in fact less than 10% of harvested pearls will be round